-A qualification in Design and Technology will prepare you to become a creative and critical thinker, developing your skills to design and make prototypes that solve real life problems.
-During the two year course you will study a wide range of materials including papers and boards, timber, metals, polymers and electronics.
+A qualification in Design and Technology will prepare you to become a creative and critical thinker, developing your skills to design and make prototypes that solve real-life problems.
+You will study a wide range of materials including papers and boards, timber, metals, polymers and electronics.
 You will also develop an understanding of systems, programmable components and mechanisms to support any potential design solutions you may develop later on.
 In Year 10 students learn how to use a variety of tools and equipment including the laser cutter and 3d printers safely and appropriately in order to make high quality products.
-You will complete your design challenge in Year 11.
 In Year 11 you will design and make a product in response to a brief set by the exam board which will provide you with the opportunities to demonstrate the skills you have learnt.
 The GCSE course has a number of links to other subjects such as Mathematics, Science and Business Studies which will only help further your understanding and skills in these areas.
 This content also reflects the importance of design & technology as a pivotal STEM subject.